springfall2008/batpred/docs/customisation.md

 ### Predbat Monitor mode

-In **monitor** mode Predbat will not control or Plan any charging or discharging, inverter balancing will take place if enabled, and the plan will show just what is expected based on the current inverter configuration alone.
+In **Monitor** mode Predbat will not control or Plan any charging or discharging, inverter balancing will take place if enabled, and the plan will show just what is expected based on the current inverter configuration alone.

-### Predbat Control SOC Only mode
+### Predbat Control SOC only mode

-In **Control SOC Only** mode Predbat will adjust the target charge percentage (SOC target) according to the Best plan, but the charge window will not be modified.
+In **Control SOC only** mode Predbat will adjust the target charge percentage (SOC target) according to the Best plan, but the charge window will not be modified.

 This mode can be useful if you just have one fixed charge slot per day and you only want Predbat to control the percentage the battery is charged based on solar generation